bcantoni/vagrant-cassandra/README.md

 * [dholbrook/vagrant-cassandra](https://github.com/dholbrook/vagrant-cassandra) - another Chef
 * [oeelvik/vagrant-puppet-hadoop-datastax](https://github.com/oeelvik/vagrant-puppet-hadoop-datastax) - using Puppet for provisioning

+You may also find [bcantoni/vagrant-deb-proxy](https://github.com/bcantoni/vagrant-deb-proxy) helpful for speeding up Ubuntu package installs.

 ## Cassandra vs DataStax

 In this project I may use Cassandra and DataStax interchangeably.
 Here's the distinction: